Yanqian-W/RobotMaster/README.md

-# Track and Obstacle Avoidance for vehicle
+# Track and Obstacle Avoidance for Vehicle

 Programming on a microcontroller to achieve:
 - Vehicle movement